tangjian234/Web_django/Note/Raspberry_pi.md

 ## Question :

 ## About Raspberry pi : Introduction

 ### One liner

     - 35 USD
     - System on broad
-    - Linux computer
+    - Linux computer : Ubuntu system
     - Many system ports
     - Many Hardware applications

 ### What is Raspberry pi

   The Raspberry Pi is a **low cost**, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 LINUX based

   It is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages like Scratch and Python

 ### As a hobby , Raspberry Pi